dbudke/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 # Check Preconditions

 - There are no Snapshot dependencies to secondary projects like Spin or Connect ([Release procedure](https://github.com/camunda/camunda-bpm-dev-docs/blob/master/releases/Release-secondary-projects.md)).
-For that, check [bom](https://github.com/camunda/camunda-bpm-platform/blob/master/bom/pom.xml) for snapshot dependencies (All snapshot dependencies contain the word 'SNAPSHOT' in their name).
+For that, check [Root pom.xml](https://github.com/camunda/camunda-bpm-platform/blob/master/pom.xml) for snapshot dependencies (All snapshot dependencies contain the word 'SNAPSHOT' in their name).
 - There are no code problems ([check ci](https://broken.cambpm.camunda.cloud/) section "Master" and "Release")
 - [Release Test Job](https://release.cambpm.camunda.cloud/view/Release-Test/) passed successfully recently
 - Post a message to `#cambpm-announcements` and `@cambpm-dri` (INFRA) on Slack: